 Lindsey Sharp and Deborah Dye are Melbourne child custody lawyers assisting with matters where a parent wishes to relocate outside of Florida.
 They recognize the urgency of such matters and will quickly file your relocation request with the Court.
 Should the matter not resolve at mediation (attendance of which is typically required) then we will use the discovery process to establish that the move is in the child’s best interests.
 Lindsey and Deborah will ensure that you are prepared for trial, that you know what to expect from the process, and that they are available to answer any questions you may have.
 They understand the seriousness of such cases and will take your matter seriously.
 Contact us today.

 We also service clients in the Brevard County cities of Titusville, Cocoa, Palm Bay, Grant, Valkaria, and Rockledge, as well as in the Indian River County areas of Fellsmere, Sebastian, Vero Beach, Indian River Shores, and Orchid.

 Effective child relocation representation for Brevard County residents at an affordable price

 Anyone involved in a child relocation case is likely worried about money.
 If you are the parent moving away then you are concerned over moving expenses, the cost of living in a new city, etc. If you are the parent staying behind then you are concerned about travel costs involving visitation and more.
-Our attorney knows that you need to focus your funds on the most important thing – your family.
-Lindsey typically provides effective representation to Brevard County residents, and other Floridians, at a set flat fee.
-She is also often able to accept a modified payment plan.
+Our attorneys know that you need to focus your funds on the most important thing – your family.
+Lindsey and Deborah typically provide effective representation to Brevard County residents, and other Floridians, at a set flat fee.
+They are also often able to accept a modified payment plan.
 You have enough to worry about.
 Affording counsel should not be one more concern.